uswds/uswds-site/_together/01-summary.md

             </div>

             <p class="measure-4">
               The research resulted in the release of 3 mega-patterns consisting of 17 sub-patterns, along with new and updated components and page templates.
-More than 30 individuals across 20 teams shared their experiences, work, and perspectives to inform the design&nbsp;[^1].
+More than 30 individuals across 20 teams shared their experiences, work, and perspectives to inform the design.
 We interviewed individuals in a variety of roles and across many different agencies, focusing on <a href="https://www.performance.gov/cx/assets/files/HISP-listing-2021.pdf">High Impact Service Providers (HISPs)</a>, since they have the most direct contact with the public.
             </p>

             <p class="measure-4">